rugbyprof/3013-Algorithms/Assignments/09-F01/studysession.md

 You are developing a traffic management application that should determine the quickest route for emergency vehicles between any two locations in a city.
 The travel time between locations can be represented as edge weights in a graph.
 Which type of algorithm would be more suitable to use for finding the quickest route between two locations?

+Is there ever a time when a O(n^2) sorting algorithm would be faster than a O(n log n) sorting algorithm?

+You are working on a small-scale project that involves sorting an array of integers.
+The array size will always be less than 50 elements, and the elements are mostly sorted already.
+In this specific scenario, which sorting algorithm is more likely to have better performance?

+You are building an application that requires sorting small sets of data (less than 100 elements) that have a high degree of repetition.
+Which sorting algorithm is more likely to have better performance in this case?

+You are implementing a sorting algorithm for a system that processes a large amount of data.
+The system often receives data that is already sorted or nearly sorted.
+Which sorting algorithm is more likely to have better performance for this specific case?

+A software company is developing a new application that will handle sorting tasks for various types of data.
+The application must be highly efficient in terms of sorting time for large datasets.
+In most cases, which sorting algorithm should the company choose to implement for best overall performance?